Comparing Euler classes: Transgression, -invariants and the comparison

 \begin{rem} With more work, we expect it is possible to establish the comparison result in the introduction for vector bundles that are not necessarily oriented, i.e., to check that the Euler classes twisted by the dual of the determinant coincide.
-Describing the $k$-invariant explicitly in this setting is more involved because one has to keep track of $\gm{}$-equivariance; the corrresponding result in the setting of simplicial sets is \cite[Lemma VI.5.4]{GoerssJardine}.
+Describing the $k$-invariant explicitly as the ``transgression" of a fundamental class in this setting is significantly more involved because one has to keep track of $\gm{}$-equivariance; the corresponding result in the setting of simplicial sets is \cite[Lemma VI.5.4]{GoerssJardine}.
 We have avoided pursuing this generalization because in all cases we know where one wants to actually compute a twisted Euler class one uses the Chow-Witt definition. \end{rem}